theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,441 days 📅, 261,168 pizza delivery times 🍕, 14 Roman consulships 🏛️!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,442 days 📅, 522,432 coffee breaks ☕, 5,298 Mars sols 🔴!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->When you sneeze, air and particles travel through the nostrils at speeds over100 mph.
-During this time, all bodily functions stop, including your heart, contributing to the impossibility of keeping one`s eyes open during a sneeze.<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->The Philippines has about 7,100 islands, of which only about 460 are more than 1 square mile in area.<!--FUN FACT:END-->

 ### FrontEnd conferences and me